RobbieDumbrell/Spending-Tracker/README.md

 Take a look and have a play around with the app as deployed on Heroku here: https://robbie-spending-tracker.herokuapp.com/

-Alternatively, to run the app locally run the following command in the terminal in the project root directory:
+Alternatively, to run the app locally, run the following command in the terminal in the project root directory:
 `ruby app.rb`